jackouni/RB130-139/RB139_study.md

 What's happening here is that the `&` operator being prepended to a method parameter, will attempt to convert the argument passed to a `Proc` object.
 The `Proc` is a way to store blocks as an object that can be passed around.

 Why do this?
-Like I said this is great if you want to pass a block around to other methods, something you can't do without an explicit block defined.
+Like I said, this is great if you want to pass a block around to other methods, something you can't do without an explicit block defined.
 Like so:

 ```ruby
 def test1(&block)